inderpreet0649/learning--python/README.md

 Note: Click images to view full size on GitHub.
 More screenshots coming as I add projects!
 ## Learning Outcomes
 Gained a solid foundation in Python syntax, loops, and conditionals.
 Mastered data structures like lists, tuples, sets, and dictionaries.
 Developed skills in functions, exception handling, and recursion.
 Explored object-oriented programming with classes.
 Built practical projects like TicTacToe and pattern designs.
-Learned file handling and basic API interactions.
+Learned file handling and basic API interactions

 ## Requirements
 Python: Version 3.8 or higher.